QalbeHabib/zexxcoin/README.md

-# Terminus Presale Program
+# QuantCoin Presale Program

 A Solana-based presale program that implements a phased token sale system with increasing prices per phase.
 This program allows for a controlled distribution of tokens through multiple phases with different allocations and pricing.

 ## Overview

-The Terminus Presale Program is designed to facilitate a token presale with the following features:
+The QuantCoin Presale Program is designed to facilitate a token presale with the following features:

 - 5 distinct presale phases with different token allocations and prices
 - Total supply of 50,000,000 tokens